ankitects/anki-manual/src/media.md

 you should include the `ankimedia` script in both of your templates, setting the "front"/"back" value accordingly.

+**Important**: Your back template should have an element on its top, with the id `answer`, such as `<hr id=answer>`.
+This element will cause Anki to scroll the answer page down to the question.
+If you do not like this behavior, you can rename the `<hr id=answer>` to something like `<hr id=answer-audio>`.
+With this, Anki will stop scrolling down the page, but the `ankimedia` object will keep working correctly.
+The element `<hr id=answer>` is used internally by `ankimedia` object not to play the question audio on the answer or the answer audio on the question.

 ### Basic example:

 Given the following fields: